satyaroutray1/NewsPaperApp/README.md

 Updates on project
 -------------------
-17/08/2019
+17/08/2019</br>
 Shows error message when internet connection is not there.
-App used to crash when opened without internet.
+App used to crash when opened without internet.</br>
+Displays a message when there are no saved articles in favourite section.